rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 [https://community.rackspace.com/products/f/25/t/6733](https://community.rackspace.com/products/f/25/t/6733)

-Servers can be secured with Rules that work similar to Access Control Lists that filter traffic based on TCP/IP ports, on TCP, UDP or ICMP protocols, for both IPv4 and IPv6 traffic.
+Servers can be secured with Rules that work similarly to Access Control Lists which filter traffic based on TCP/IP ports, on TCP, UDP or ICMP protocols, for both IPv4 and IPv6 traffic.
 Optionally, you can filter by source IP address or range.

-Currently, only inbound rules are supported, but Outbound rules are expected to be available with unlimited availability launch, this year.
+Currently, only Inbound rules are supported, but Outbound rules are expected to be available with unlimited availability launch, this year.

 It's also important to reiterate the distinction that Security Groups are applied to a network, like PublicNet and ServiceNet, not directly to an instance.